Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Experimental Methods

 where \begin{itemize} \item $I_\mathrm{cal}$ = current measured from NIST-traceable photodiode \item $I_\mathrm{cal}^\mathrm{dark}$ = dark current measured from NIST-traceable photodiode \item $m$ = slope of the regression line \item $I_\mathrm{ref}$ = current measured from reference photodiode \item $I_\mathrm{ref}^\mathrm{dark}$ = dark current measured from reference photodiode \item $k$ = regression constant \end{itemize}

 We then express the photon flux incident on the NIST-traceable photodiode, $\Phi_\mathrm{cal}$, as:

-where $\eta_\mathrm{cal}$ is the quantum efficiency of the NIST-traceable photodiode. $\eta_\mathrm{cal}$ was calculated by multiplying the vendor-provided spectral responsitivity $R$[A/W] by the photon energy $E$[J] = $1.986\mathrm{e}{-16}/\lambda$[nm].
+where $\eta_\mathrm{cal}$ is the quantum efficiency of the NIST-traceable photodiode. $\eta_\mathrm{cal}$ was calculated by multiplying the vendor-provided spectral responsitivity $R$[A/W] by the photon energy $E$[J] = $1.986\mathrm{e}{-16}/\lambda$[nm], where $\lambda$ is the photon wavelength.
 We assume that the incident photon flux is conserved as the LED target changes from the NIST-traceable photodiode to the LAPPD window, i.e. $\Phi_\mathrm{cal}=\Phi_\mathrm{LAPPD}$.
 Thus, by substituting Eq. \ref{NIST flux} into Eq. \ref{qe}, we arrive at the final expression:

 Typical values of $I_\mathrm{LAPPD}$ and $I_\mathrm{ref}$ are 150 nA and 350 nA respectively.